-WES Global Talent Bridge Research Summaries
+WES Canada Programs Research Summaries

 The WES Weekly Roundup began at WES as an internal scan to mobilize knowledge across teams and inform their work.
 Recognizing resource and capacity constraints in the sector, WES has partnered with KM4S to make the information accessible to all.
 The WES Weekly Roundup aims to curate information into one place for service providers and others in the immigration and settlement sector to access and stay informed on issues impacting the sector and the clients we serve.